-Driving is more dangerous on any day on the calendar that increases the number of vehicles on America’s roadways as well as the number of drivers who still get behind the wheel while under the influence of intoxicating substances.
-Nevertheless, it may come as a surprise that New Year’s Day is statistically not the most hazardous driving day of the year.
+Driving is more dangerous on any day on the calendar which increases the number of vehicles on America’s roadways as well as the number of drivers who still get behind the wheel while under the influence of intoxicating substances.
+Nevertheless, it may come as a surprise that New Year’s Eve is statistically not the most hazardous driving day of the year.
 That dubious distinction belongs to July 4th.

 In a study conducted by the Insurance Institute for Highway Safety analyzing traffic fatalities from 1986 through 2002, the researchers found that New Year’s Eve was the fourth most hazardous driving day of the year with an average of 142 deaths.
 The top three were July 4th, (161), July 3rd (149), and December 23rd (145).
 The study analyzed only fatalities and not the entire number of reported accidents.